Clinical data defining a new standard of care

 University of Nebraska Medical Center

-92% reduction in blood culture contamination estimated to save $1.8M per year
+Peer-Reviewed: Use of Steripath showed a 92% reduction in blood culture contamination estimated to save $1.8M per year

-Clinical Infectious Diseases journal has published the results of a study from the University of Nebraska Medical Center led by Dr. Mark E. Rupp, Professor and Chief of the UNMC Division of Infectious Diseases and Medical Director of the Department of Infection Control and Epidemiology at Nebraska Medicine, UNMC’s hospital partner.
+Clinical Infectious Diseases journal has published study results from the University of Nebraska Medical Center led by Dr. Mark E. Rupp, Professor and Chief of the UNMC Division of Infectious Diseases and Medical Director of the Department of Infection Control and Epidemiology at Nebraska Medicine, UNMC’s hospital partner.
 The study validates the performance of the Steripath blood collection system to reduce blood culture contamination to 0.2% (P=0.001).
 This represented a 92% reduction compared to a pre-intervention rate of 2.6% and 88% reduction compared to the phlebotomist control group intervention rate of 1.8%.
 Post hoc analysis found contamination rates increased 12 fold to 2.8% without the use of Steripath.
 Researcher calculated the study institution would save $1.8M per year with Steripath

 San Antonio Military Medical Center

-92% reduction in blood culture contamination estimated to save $235,000 in less than five months
+Use of Steripath showed a 92% reduction in blood culture contamination estimated to save $235,000 in less than five months

-These study results show a 92% reduction in blood culture contamination, 7.7% using standard collection method vs. 0.6% utilizing Steripath, and a projected costs savings of $235,000 in five months.
+The study results show a 92% reduction in blood culture contamination, 7.7% using standard collection method vs. 0.6% utilizing Steripath, and a projected costs savings of $235,000 in five months.

 Medical University of South Carolina

-86% reduction in blood culture contamination driving expansion to an additional ED and ICU
+Use of Steripath proved an 86% reduction in blood culture contamination driving expansion to an additional ED and ICU